kickstarter/telekinesis/README.md

 and then restart with `initial_position_in_stream: 'TRIM_HORIZON'` you still end up starting from `LATEST`.

-Each KCL Application gets its own DynamoDB table that stores all of this state.
-The `:application` name is used as the DynamoDB table name, so beware of namespace collisions if you use DynamoDB on its own.
-Altering or reseting any of this state involves manually altering the application's Dynamo table.

 ## Java client logging

 If you're running on JRuby, the AWS Java SDK can be extremely noisy and hard